Your Life Can Be Saved With Just A Click

-~ FHP Troopers to join nationwide Click It or Ticket effort ~
+~ FHP Troopers to Join Nationwide Click It or Ticket Campaign ~

 “FHP’s goal and mission is to save lives through education and enforcement campaigns such as Click It or Ticket,” said Colonel Gene Spaulding, Director of the Florida Highway Patrol.
 “The FHP will continue to collaborate with our law enforcement partners on such initiatives to pave the way to A Safer Florida.”